 While lawsuits brought against a sole proprietorship are really lawsuits against the owner’s personal assets, lawsuits against a properly created and maintained legal entity are really lawsuits against the entity’s assets.
 Nevertheless, the selection of an appropriate legal entity is critical for managing your risk.

 Transferring risk with insurance.

 When was the last time you reviewed the details of your liability insurance program with your insurance professionals?
 Are your policies current?
 Are the coverage limits adequate and are the deductibles reasonable?
 Have you scrutinized the policies for loopholes?
 Remember: the fundamental philosophy of any insurance coverage is to pay a premium you can afford to transfer a risk you cannot afford.
 Take time to understand both the risks you have retained and the risks you have transferred.

 For asset protection planning to be effective, you will need the help of an experienced estate planning lawyer sooner rather than later.
 Asset protection does not work after the fact.
-Please contact us at 360-975-7770 at your earliest opportunity to schedule a complimentary 15 minute telephone call with one of our team members or to reserve your spot in one of our upcoming Estate Planning Workshops.
+Please contact us at 360-975-7770 at your earliest opportunity to speak with one of our team members or to reserve your spot in one of our upcoming Estate Planning Workshops.

 Attend an Estate

 Learn more about asset protection through estate planning at one of our complimentary Estate Planning Workshops.
 Attendees are then invited to schedule a consultation with one of our estate planning attorneys who will guide them on identifying their estate and discuss best strategies for their estate plan.
 Please contact us at 360-975-7770 or at firstname.lastname@example.org to sign up!
 Or, you can sign-up online by clicking here.